alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 #### Reusable content

 It might be that flexible pages are used to create a group of pages, with a requirement that they link to each other with a common navigation menu or share other elements.
 In this situation it would be helpful if there was a mechanism for managing this, other than having to manually update every page in the group when a new page is added.
-This will need to be considered for future work.
+It is possible that the Content Block Manager may be of use here.

 #### Tracking